-Amounts owed by group undertakings includes £56,914,000 (2020: £57,793,000) of balances placed in a group wide cash pooling agreement with the ultimate parent company.
-The amounts placed are unsecured, interest free and repayable on demand.
-Prior to April 2020, interest was receivable at a rate of 0.5% on the amounts placed, from May to June 2020 at a rate of 1.25% and June 2020 to date at rate of 0.75%.
+Amounts owed by group undertakings includes £59,713,000 (2021: £56,914,000) of balances placed in a group wide cash pooling agreement with the ultimate parent company.
+The amounts placed are unsecured, incur interest at a rate of 2.67% and repayable on demand.
+In the prior year amounts placed were interest free.